bioidiap/bob.ip.binseg/doc/results/index.rst

 This section summarizes results that can be obtained with this package, and were presented in our paper.
-We organize the result section in two parts, for covering baseline results (training and testing on the same dataset) and results using our Combined Vessel Dataset minus target dataset (COVD-) training strategy.
+We organize the result section in two parts, for covering baseline results (training and testing on the same dataset) and results using our Combined Vessel Dataset minus target dataset (COD-) training strategy.

 .. toctree::